-- In the Main Navigation, click Content > Email.
+- In the Main Navigation, click Content > Email > Email Messages.

 In this window, you define and modify your email message.
-The composition options that are available depend on the configuration of your framework and blocks.
+The available composition options depend on the configuration of your framework and blocks.
 Several areas allow you to specify the layout and content of your email message before you save it or send it to your contacts.

 What can I do in this window?